How I brought LCP down to under 350 ms for Google-referred users on my website

 How to generate Signed Exchanges?

-You can generate SXG on your own or use a service that does it for you such as Cloudflare (actually, I’m not aware of any other company offering SXG).
+You can generate SXG on your own or use a service that does it for you such as Cloudflare2.
 I chose the second option because I’m already a Cloudflare customer.

 Ok, probably the true reason is I’m lazy and Cloudflare makes turning on SXG a single click (assuming the website is already proxied through Cloudflare).